KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/03-Backup-and-upload-your-data.md

 objectives:
 - "Providing a step by step demonstration on how to ."
 keypoints:
-- We encourage you to backup/upload raw phenotypic data even it is not clean.
+- We encourage you to backup/upload raw phenotypic data regularly The data is expected to be raw, so do not worry about cleanning it up between backups or for upload.
+- Save your file as XLSX format before upload.
 ---

 ## Data Backup
-[Data backup function](https://knowpulse.usask.ca/phenotypes/raw/backup) allows you to backup multiple versions of your raw phenotypic data files into the KnowPulse during the growing season.
+[Data backup function](https://knowpulse.usask.ca/phenotypes/raw/backup) (needs login to access) allows you to backup multiple versions of your raw phenotypic data files into the KnowPulse during the growing season.
+Please note, your data file needs to be saved as Excel Workbooks (.xlsx).
 To back up your data, first, choose your project, then drag your file into the box.
-A text file for file comments, description and notes is provided for future reference.
+A text box for describing data collection in its current state is provided to make it easier to rederence back to if needed.
 You can view all your files in **Manage My Files** section.

 Click [here](https://knowpulse.usask.ca/portal/sites/default/files/tutorial_files/rawpheno_videos/rawpheno_backup.mp4) to see a detailed video instruction to learn the data backup procedure. ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.5.png)

-You can also access data backup section through the **My Raw Phenotypes** panel.
+You can also access data backup section through the **My Raw Phenotypes** panel at the top of the KnowPulse homepage.
 ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.6.png)